Direct payments and personal budgets

 North America customers can order this book here from the University of Chicago Press.

-"An excellent analysis of the journey from the Poor Law to the present day, with compelling evidence to support the implementation of personal budgets as a powerful mechanism for transforming social care services.
+"An excellent analysis of the journey from the Poor Law to the present day.
 Highly recommended."

 Jenny Owen, Executive Director, Adults, Health and Community Wellbeing, Essex County Council